jsenv/file-size-impact/readme.md

 `@jsenv/file-size-impact` analyses a pull request impact on specific files size.
 This analysis is posted in a comment of the pull request on GitHub.

-- Catch file size impacts before merging a pull request
+- Helps you to catch size impacts before merging pull requests
-- Track compressed file size
+- Can be configured to track compressed file size
-- Regroup file into groups to match your project needs
+- Create group of files to create meaningful reports
 - Can be added to any workflow like a GitHub workflow

 # Pull request comment